ccollie/valkey-rfc/TimeSeries.md

 TS.CREATE or TS.ADD can override the default properties.

 Supported Module configurations:
-1. _ts-retention-policy_: The default retention policy for time series (ms).
+1. **`ts-retention-policy`** : The default retention policy for time series (ms).
 Default to 0, which means no retention policy.
-2. _ts-duplicate-policy_: The default duplicate policy for time series.
+2. **`ts-duplicate-policy`**: The default duplicate policy for time series.
 Default to "LAST", which means the last sample is kept when duplicates are added.
-3. _ts-chunk-size-bytes_: Controls the default chunk memory capacity.
-When create operations (Ts.CREATE/TS.ADD/TS.INCRBY/TS.DECRBY) are used, the timeseries created will use the capacity specified by this config.
+3. **`ts-chunk-size-bytes`**: Controls the default chunk memory capacity.
+When create operations (TS.CREATE/TS.ADD/TS.INCRBY/TS.DECRBY) are used, the timeseries created will use the capacity specified by this setting.
-4. _ts-encoding_: Controls the default chunk encoding.
-Default to "COMPRESSED", which is the Gorilla XOR compression.
+4. **`ts-encoding`**: The default encoding for time series.
+Default to "COMPRESSED", which means the samples are compressed using Gorilla XOR compression.
-5. _ts-ignore-max-time-diff_: Defines the max delta between timestamps to consider them a duplicate.
-Default to false.
+5. **`ts-ignore-max-time-diff`**: The distance in time between samples below which they are considered duplicated.
+Default to 0, which means no deduplication is performed.
-6. _ts-ignore-max-val-diff_: The maximum delta between values to consider them a duplicate.
+6. **`ts-ignore-max-val-diff`**: The value delta between samples below which they are considered duplicated.
-7. _ts-round-digits_: Controls the default number of digits to round input sample values to.
-Default to 255.
-8. _ts-significant_digits_: Controls the default number of significant digits to round input sample values to.
-Default to 255.
+7. **`ts-compaction-policy`**: Compaction rules added by default to series created by TS.ADD, TS.INCRBY and TS.DECRBY.

 ### ACL